Student Research Opportunities in the CSS Biocomputing Lab

 Computational Neuroscience Projects

 We aren't just building BrainGrid; we're also a major user.
-We have major projects building large-scale, long-duration neural simulations.
-Currently, we are investigating how networks form during development and how the characteristics of cells and the external input they receive affects the formation of brain functions.
+We have projects building large-scale, long-duration neural simulations.
+Currently, we are investigating how networks form during brain development and how the characteristics of cells and the external input they receive affects the formation of brain functions.

 Any of these areas could be used for an undergraduate capstone, undergraduate research, or a Masters thesis or project.